Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields-PaymentCheck.md

 tags: [Online, Card Not Present, Checkout, Hosted Fields, iFrame, PaymentCheck]
 ---

-# Checkout: Accept a check payment with Hosted Fields
+# Hosted Fields: Form configuration for check payments

 In order to accept a check *(ACH)* bank account payment with Hosted Fields, the [supported fields](#supported-check-fields) and [field configuration and placement](#field-configuration-schema-and-placement) are required in the [form configuration](?path=docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields-Request.md#step-3-create-payment-form).